Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D

 Compare Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D

-See how Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D compares to other foods:
+See how Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D compares to other foods in terms of nutrition:

-- Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D vs Fat, chicken
+- Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D vs Creamy dressing, made with sour cream and/or buttermilk and oil, reduced calorie, fat-free

-- Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D vs Oil, soybean, salad or cooking, (partially hydrogenated) and cottonseed
+- Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D vs Creamy dressing, made with sour cream and/or buttermilk and oil, reduced calorie, cholesterol-free

-- Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D vs Shortening industrial, lard and vegetable oil
+- Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D vs Salad Dressing, coleslaw, reduced fat

-- Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D vs Shortening frying (heavy duty), beef tallow and cottonseed
+- Margarine-like, vegetable oil spread, 60% fat, stick, with salt, with added vitamin D vs Salad dressing, mayonnaise and mayonnaise-type, low calorie

 More in Fats and Oils